 Privately Held Businesses

-Privately held companies have many of the same needs as other kinds of businesses.
-However, they also have unique requirements that range from financing to succession, tax, and estate planning.
-For many years, Quarles & Brady has had a group of attorneys who spend the majority of their time representing and serving as trusted advisors to these businesses.
+Privately held businesses have unique legal and business needs that range from corporate governance to financing to succession, tax and estate planning, among others.
+For many years, Quarles & Brady LLP has had a group of attorneys who spend the majority of their time representing and serving as trusted advisors to these businesses.

 With an emphasis on individual attention and service, members of the firm’s Privately Held Business Practice Group focus on all facets of the legal and business needs of privately held businesses and their owners.
-In doing so, we are used to wearing many hats and understand that clients frequently look to us to serve as a sounding board on business and family, as well as legal matters.
-We make it a point to obtain a thorough working knowledge of our clients’ day-to-day business practices, industries, and organizations, which is so critical to effective representation and long-standing relationships.
+In doing so, we are accustomed to wearing many hats and understand that clients frequently look to us to serve as a sounding board on business and family matters, as well as legal matters.
+We make it a point to obtain a thorough working knowledge of our clients’ business practices, industries, organizations and strategic goals and objectives, which is critical to effective representation and long-standing relationships.
 Not only do we bring broad experience in corporate, tax and estate planning matters, but we also have significant experience in a number of important specialty areas, including intellectual property, litigation, labor and employment, employee benefits, environmental, immigration and real estate.

-- planning and forming new businesses
+- Planning, structuring and forming new businesses

-- advising and assisting management on day-to-day operational and business matters
+- Advising and assisting management on day-to-day operational and business matters

-- advising on executive compensation plans and arrangements;
+- Advising on executive compensation plans and arrangements

-- tax, estate, and gift planning
+- Tax, estate and gift planning